Kurile Lake: Regional explosive activity

 Southern Kamchatka has been the site of explosive eruptions during history; the Ksudach volcano 50 km north of Kurile Lake had five caldera forming eruptions during the Pleistocene and Holocene.
-The time period between 6400 and 6600 BC was especially active, with caldera forming eruptions including the one that formed Kurile Lake.
+The time period between 6400 and 6600 BCE was especially active, with caldera-forming eruptions including the one that formed Kurile Lake.

 Kurile Lake is not the only volcano in Kamchatka with major explosive eruptions during the Holocene that exceeded VEI 5; three other such eruptions occurred at Ksudach volcano and one at Karymsky volcano.

 Composition

 Volcanic rocks of Kurile Lake range from basaltic andesite to rhyolite.
-They contain small to medium amounts of potassium.
+They contain small-to-medium amounts of potassium.

 Rhyolite makes up the bulk of the eruption products of Kurile Lake.
-Minerals contained include plagioclase, orthopyroxene, clinopyroxene, magnetite and hornblende in decreasing order of importance.
+Minerals contained include plagioclase, orthopyroxene, clinopyroxene, magnetite, and hornblende, in decreasing order of importance.
 The ash becomes white away from the vent, while near-vent deposits are often yellow.

 Environment

 Vegetation around the caldera consists mostly of bush and forest.
 At the edge of the lake there is no macrovegetation.

-Vegetation in Kamchatka overall consists mostly of alder bushes, pine and stone birch.
-Along valleys cottonwood and willow can be found as well.
+Vegetation in Kamchatka overall consists mostly of alder bushes, pine, and stone birch.
+Along valleys, cottonwood and willow can be found as well.
 In 1998, Kurile Lake had the highest density of brown bears of Kamchatka, and possibly of the entirety of Russia.
 The lake is a nature reserve.